eugenioclrc/obscura-protocol/README.md

 ### `/circuits`

-Zero-knowledge circuits implemented in Circom:
+Zero-knowledge circuits implemented in Noir:
 - `elgamal/` - Circuits for ElGamal encryption operations
 - `mint/` - Circuits for minting new tokens
 - `transfer/` - Circuits for transferring tokens between users